kornelski/rusty-http-cache-semantics/README.md

 If `options.ignore_cargo_cult` is true, common anti-cache directives will be completely ignored if the non-standard `pre-check` and `post-check` directives are present.
 These two useless directives are most commonly found in bad StackOverflow answers and PHP's "session limiter" defaults.

-If `options.trust_server_date` is false, then server's `Date` header won't be used as the base for `max-age`.
-This is against the RFC, but it's useful if you want to cache responses with very short `max-age`, but your local clock is not exactly in sync with the server's.

 ### `storable()`

 Returns `true` if the response can be stored in a cache.
 If it's `false` then you MUST NOT store either the request or the response.